 For the absolute best snorkeling and kayaking experience, we strongly recommend joining a tour.
 The tour companies have the necessary permits to bring guests to this fragile environment, with knowledgeable guides that have the experience and expertise to ensure that you have an idyllic underwater viewing experience.

-A 4-5 hour Zodiac Raft and Snorkel Adventure brings guests in 16-passenger rigid-hull inflatable boats to snorkel in Kealakekua Bay.
+A 4-5 hour Zodiac Raft and Snorkel Adventure departs from the Honokohau Marina just north of Kailua-Kona, carrying up to 16 guests in a rigid-hull inflatable powerboat to snorkel in Kealakekua.
 More personalized than many commercial tours, this trip follows the coastline from north of Kailua-Kona and explores sea caves along the way.
 All snorkeling equipment is provided, as well as beverages and a picnic snack.

 The best way to reach Kealakekua and the Captain Cook Monument, without having to hassle with permits or signing on with a tour, is a wonderful off-the-beaten-path hike from the top of Napo'opo'o road.
 This is one of our favorite Big Island hikes, a very scenic hike of about two miles (3k) each way.
 It is often very hot and dry, and can be particularly strenuous on the return.
 The trail is steep and very exposed.
 There is shade along the upper 1/3 of the trail as it drops through wooded pastureland before continuing steeply across ancient lava flow to the ocean.